2014 Elk River chemical spill: Further independent sampling

 When on the ground, the team found that many residents had not flushed their plumbing systems despite being given permission days before their arrival.
 Contaminated water remained in homeowner plumbing systems, leaving it to contact plumbing materials such as pipes, valves, gaskets, and joints.
 Homeowners they spoke with explained that they had refused to flush because of reports they heard from friends that odors caused by flushing could cause negative health impacts.
 Many homeowners stated no intention of flushing for the foreseeable future.
 In response, the research team modified the flushing protocol that was issued to homeowners and helped flush residences with these more health protective measures.

 Dr. Whelton's team then issued new guidance to the affected homeowners on how to conduct a plumbing system flush.

 On January 20, Dr. Whelton, his team, and the WV Clean Water Hub briefed the Governor Tomblin's Director of Communications about citizens not flushing after a press conference at the Capitol building.
 The number of residents that had not flushed their plumbing systems was unknown to the Governor's office.

-Results of the unfunded research team's efforts have been reported by several news outlets, including CBS Evening News with Scott Pelley, local CBS affiliate WOWK, Charleston Daily Mail, West Virginia Water Crisis Blog, New York Times, Mobile Press-Register, local NBC Affiliate WMPI, and The Huffington Post.
+Results of the unfunded research team's efforts have been reported by several news outlets, including CBS Evening News with Scott Pelley, local CBS affiliate WOWK, Charleston Daily Mail, West Virginia Water Crisis Blog, New York Times, Mobile Press-Register, and The Huffington Post.
 Their testing continues and focuses on the public health and plumbing system degradation issues associated with contaminated drinking water.

 On December 16, 2014, the research team's completed paper regarding the residential tap water contamination in West Virginia was published in Environmental Science & Technology.
 It identifies specific chemicals found in residential homes and quantifies the level of contamination experienced by affected residents.